Transitions and Assemblies

 Transition Between Parts

-If the number of elements in one part is half or double the number in the other part, then a transitional block boundary is needed.
-A row of hex (quad shell) elements at the interface are automatically replaced with a row that sews the two parts together to produce a node for node, edge for edge, and face for face matching across the parts interface.
+If the number of elements in one region of a part is half or double the number in the other region on a part (possible the same part), then a transitional block boundary is needed.
+A row of hex (quad shell) elements at the interface are automatically replaced with a row that sews the two regions together to produce a node for node, edge for edge, and face for face matching across the interface.

 For the complex model transitional elements are used at every level to match parts.